fpjohnston/TECO-64/README.md

 And although six decades old, it remains in use today.

+### Version Numbers

+The highest version of any DEC TECO (TECO-11 and TECO-32) was 40.
+To avoid any conflict with those TECOs, since TECO macros sometimes obtain the version number (using the EO command) in order to determine what features are available, the initial version of TECO C was set to 100, with subsequent versions eventually reaching 147.

+For similar reasons, a baseline version number of 200 was chosen for TECO-64.
+This is the major version.
+A minor version and patch version also exist, per *github*'s guidelines.
+Values for all three can be accessed via the EO command, although only the major version is likely to be significant for TECO macros.

 ### Implementation

 TECO-64 is written in C, for maximum portability, and was inspired by